rackerlabs/rackspace-how-to/content/cloud-servers/what-does-rackspace-do-in-the-cloud.md

 #### Configuration management

-For example, we provide configuration management services at this level.
+We provide configuration management services at this level.
 Configuration management enables you to scale horizontally, without a manual setup.
 We can take your existing infrastructure (development, staging, and production) and automate it by using Chef&trade; or Microsoft&reg; Desired